yueyoum/make-proxy/README.md

 *   Fast.

-*   Lightweight. only needs at most 30MB memories.
+*   Lightweight. only takes less than 20MB memories.

 ### Running status